These potstickers are filled with savory pork, finely chopped peppers, cabbage, and seasonings. A burst of flavor in

 Pork and Veggie Potstickers are among my very favorite foods, but for some reason I was always too nervous to make them myself.
 But once I did, I couldn’t believe how easy they were to make!
 I haven’t ordered them from a restaurant since!
-Seriously, for the price of 8 of these in a restaurant you can make over 100..
+Seriously, for the price of about eight of these potstickers in a restaurant you can make dozens!
 PLUS they are FAR better than anything I have had in a restaurant!
 They are packed full of flavor.
 Every time I have made these, they get eaten before I can even get them on the table for dinner.
 Not even kidding!
 People can’t keep their hands off of these potstickers!